thejaaxs/Java-Full-Stack-Development/README.md

 - Connecting Frontend (React) with Backend (Spring Boot)
 - Deploying on platforms like Heroku or Vercel

-**📌 Hands-On Project:** Deploy your "Student Management System" as a full-stack web app with a working frontend and backend.
+**📌 Hands-On Project:** Deploy your "Student Management System" as a full-stack web app with a working frontend and backend !

 ---
 ## Key Projects for Portfolio